4 Key Reasons Planning a Novel Speeds Up Your Writing Process

 How can you start your novel plan?
 Play with the plot.

-To do this, I recommend the writing software tool Hiveword created by James Scott Bell, which includes a handy scene planner that allows you to look at the scenes of your story like little flashcards.
+To do this, I recommend the writing software tool Hiveword created by James Scott Bell, which includes a handy scene planner that allows you to look at the scenes of your story like little flashcards or post-it notes.
 You can then rearrange them with drag and drop.
 The tool is simpler and more intuitive to use (not to mention cheaper) than larger tools like Scrivener, and it allows you to set up a quick few scenes that you rearrange as you plan.

-This is the scene list for my first novel, Headspace.
-It all started with these forty-four poorly named and briefly planned scenes.

 The majority of the character names changed by the end of writing the first draft.
 Several of these scenes were scrapped before I even got to their part in the book, and the details within each scene were general and vague.
 The plan still helped.